qjchen1972/remote-face-recognition/README.md

 * Aiming at the remote and weak light and low resolution, the training image is specially processed, and the data augment is also specially designed.

-   *  Transform the image and remove the shadow.(the original picture on the left and the map after transformation on the right)
+   *  Transform the image and remove the shadow.(the original imsge on the left and the transformed  image on the right)

       ![](https://github.com/qjchen1972/remote-face-recognition/blob/master/img/lmcp.png)

-   *  A convolutional neural network with a modified resolution specially added.(The first line is the original, and the second line is the revised one)
+   *  A convolutional neural network with modified resolution specially added.(The first line is the original, and the second line is the revised one)

       ![](https://github.com/qjchen1972/remote-face-recognition/blob/master/img/modify.png)